eficode-academy/istio-katas/000-setup-introduction.md

 Main takeaways are:

 * Annotations can be used to control sidecar injection.
-Both enabling for an onboarding process or disabling if needed.

 * Automatic sidecar injections is recommended.
 Automatic sidecar injection ensures a more **pervasive** and homogenous approach for traffic management